 - Is it made specifically to treat SAD?
 If not, it may not help your depression.
 Some light therapy lamps are designed for skin disorders — not for SAD.
-Lamps used for skin disorders primarily emit ultraviolet (UV) light and could damage your eyes if used incorrectly.
-Light boxes used to treat SAD should filter out most or all UV light.
+Lamps used for skin disorders mainly produce ultraviolet (UV) light and could damage your eyes if used incorrectly.

 - How much UV light does it release?
 Light boxes for SAD should be designed to filter out most or all UV light.
 Contact the manufacturer for safety information if you have questions.

 - Is it the style you need?
 Light boxes come in different shapes and sizes, with varied features.
 Some look like upright lamps, while others are small and rectangular.
+Smaller light boxes are more portable and easier to pack if you're traveling during fall and winter.
 The effectiveness of a light box depends on daily use, so buy one that's convenient for you.

 - Can you put it in the right location?
-Think about where you'll want to place your light box and what you might do during its use, such as reading.
+Think about where you'll want to place your light box and what you might do during its use, such as reading, doing a craft or watching TV.
 Check the manufacturer's instructions, so you receive the right amount of light at the proper distance.

-Talk to your health care professional about light box options and recommendations, so you get one that's best suited to your needs.
+Talk to your health care provider about light box options and recommendations, so you get one that's best suited to your needs.